 At the Airport East site, three surface-faulting earthquakes (designated AE1 through AE3) associated with movement on the Taylorsville fault have occurred in the late Holocene.
-We observed evidence of four large earthquakes in the trench exposures, but the earliest earthquake (which we designate as LE1 ["liquefaction event 1"]) cannot be directly attributed to slip on the Taylorsville fault at the Airport East site.
-The other three earthquakes produced stratigraphic offsets that can be directly tied to discrete fault traces, as well as associated colluvial wedge deposits, in the trench exposures.
+We observed evidence of four paleoearthquakes in the trench exposures, but the earliest earthquake (which we designate as LE1 ["liquefaction event 1"]) cannot be directly attributed to slip on the Taylorsville fault at the Airport East site.
+The other three earthquakes produced stratigraphic offsets that can be directly tied to discrete fault traces, as well as associated scarp-derived colluvium and related deposits, in the trench exposures.
 OxCal modeling of the earthquake times is presented in appendix G, and the results are shown on figures 10 and 11 and in table 2.